-- You can receive up to a 90-day supply of drugs at a time through the mail. - You will receive your drugs by standard postal delivery within 14 business days for the first fill and between 7-10 business days for refills. - Mail order service is generally used for long-term (over 30 days) or maintenance drugs.
-Most maintenance drugs are prescribed for a maximum of 12 months before you will need a new prescription from your physician. - Refills can be obtained by calling Caremark at (888) 727-0504, by using the Caremark website www.caremark.com or by mailing your refill order form to the mail service pharmacy.
+- You can receive up to a 90-day supply of drugs at a time through the mail. - You will receive your drugs by standard postal delivery is usually within 14 business days for the first fill and between 7-10 business days for refills. - Mail order service is generally used for long-term (over 30 days) or maintenance drugs.
+Most maintenance drugs are prescribed for a maximum of 12 months before you will need a new prescription from your physician. - Refills can be obtained by calling OptumRx at (855) 295-9140, or by using the OptumRx website www.optumrx.com or by mailing your refill order form to the mail service pharmacy.